AlexisMasseron/copyrightly.io/README.md

 If none of the project contracts do, then there is a demonstration contract that does.

 Imported from ZeppelinOS:
- - AdminUpgradeabilityProxy: the proxy contract to implement upgradeability.
+ - *AdminUpgradeabilityProxy*: the proxy contract to implement upgradeability.
- - Initializable: extended by upgradable contracts so they can be initialized from the corresponding proxy.
+ - *Initializable*: extended by upgradable contracts so they can be initialized from the corresponding proxy.

 Imported from OpenZeppelin:
- - Pausable: to implement the "Circuit Breaker / Emergency Stop" design pattern.
+ - *Pausable*: to implement the "Circuit Breaker / Emergency Stop" design pattern.
- It also extends Ownable to control that just the owner can stop it
+ It also extends *Ownable* to control that just the owner can stop it.

 ## Additional Requirements